SkoolNotes/Taproot/2020BIO101/KBxGeneticVariationMA.md

 #### Interphase

+Cell division requires the replication of DNA.
 During the S phase, cells replicate their DNA.